 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a need-based grant awarded to undergraduate students who are enrolled in a first bachelor’s degree program and are eligible for a Pell grant.
 First consideration is given to the recipients of the Federal Pell Grant who demonstrate the most financial need.

 The North Carolina Need Based Scholarship is a state funded scholarship that is awarded based on your Estimated Family Contribution (EFC) as determined by your FAFSA.

-Scholarships available to eligible graduates of Guilford County Public Schools only.
-Eligibility is determined by Say Yes to Education Guilford.
+Scholarships are available to undergraduate students working on their first bachelor’s degree that graduated from a Guilford County Public School or eligible high schools from other Say Yes to Education Chapters.
+Eligibility is determined by Say Yes to Education.
 Click here to register.

 Any scholarship not awarded by the government or Greensboro College is considered an outside scholarship.
 We recommend applying for every outside scholarship you can find.
 We have listed a few resources below to help you locate outside scholarships.

 Don’t forget!
 You should not have to pay to apply for any scholarship!

 The Federal Direct Subsidized Loan is offered to undergraduate students with financial need as determined by the FAFSA.
 The Department of Education pays the interest on these loans while a student is enrolled at least half-time.